 As data grows in scale, with less structure and more variation, businesses are experiencing the negative effects of dirty data on their analytics more than ever.
 With its integrated toolset, CloverDX can help out.

 CloverDX Validator, for example, is a smart component for automated data movements.
-With a quick drag and drop, you can use it to nestle data quality among all other processes in the workflow to maximize clean data’s role in building better insights.
+With a quick drag and drop, you can use it to nestle data quality among all other processes in the workflow to ensure that all the data flowing through your pipelines has better data quality so you can get better business insights.
 Validator lets you to visually specify a set of repeatable data quality rules to check criteria like date format, numeric value, interval match, phone number validity and format, and more.
 Validator's actionable rejects reports then provide detailed descriptions on anything the filter doesn’t let through.

 Learn more about data quality with CloverDX in this video.